-Have you ever been to an aquarium, stared through the glass, and wondered: “I haven’t seen the fish blink.
-Do fish blink?”
+Have you ever been to an aquarium, stared through the glass, and thought, “I haven’t seen the fish blink.
+Do fish blink?
+And do they sleep?”

 Fish do sleep!
 Being a fish can be dangerous, so fish must be aware of their surroundings at all times.
 This is one reason for their unusual sleeping habits.
-Their brains do not need the same kind of rest a human brain needs since they do not have a neocortex.
-(More on that below!)
+Their brains do not need the same kind of rest a human brain needs.

 This post explores how fish sleep and other common questions about these marine animals!